 It is hard to leave my child with you.
 Well not you in particular, but with anyone.
 It is hard to allow someone else to care for my precious child for the majority of the day and to be a part of our crazy experience of raising a human.
 I also know it is hard to spend 10 hours a day with 20 toddlers.
 I know you go home extremely tired and physically and mentally spent.
 Read More →

-My mind is fluttered with slivers of christmas, a few presents still to buy, pieces of wrapping paper all over the house, beautiful lights around the neighborhood, the intoxicating scent of our christmas tree, our simple paper nativity set, the empty waiting stockings, and our beloved advent candles flickering each night at dinner.
+In December, slivers of Christmas are everywhere, a few presents still to buy, pieces of wrapping paper all over the house, beautiful lights around the neighborhood, the intoxicating scent of our Christmas tree, our simple paper nativity set, the empty waiting stockings, and our advent candles flickering each night at dinner.
 Everywhere there is a little, often sweet and wonderful, piece of Christmas knocking at my door.
-But I, so badly, desire to honor the season of Advent and squeeze every ounce of goodness from the short season.
+In the midst of these signs of Christmas, I so badly desire to still honor the season of Advent and squeeze every ounce of goodness from the short season.

-Sometimes, I associate Advent with digging your heels in and refusing to allow any hint of Christmas in.
-Although there is some truth and value behind the purposeful seperation, Advent means nothing without the expectation of Christmas.
+Advent is not about digging your heels in and refusing to allow any hint of Christmas in.
+It is about ordering your life to the truth of the greatest story of all time, God came to be with you.
+Advent means nothing without the expectation of Christmas.

 We can not escape the coming date on our calendar or the constant signs that it will be here soon, so how do we turn these signs into Advent?
 Into preparation and waiting?
 Read More →